zh250/Banner-Data-Cheatsheet/README.md

-# Information of Some Capatured ICS and IoT Protocols' Banner
+# Information of Some Protocols' Banner

 ## Acknowledgement: Raw data is provided and authorized by [Dictecting](https://www.ditecting.com)